cianoflynn/cianoflynn.github.io/content/blog/raspberry-pi-pico-2022.md

 Raspberry Pi Trading are the UK based company behind the development of the RP2040 microcontroller chip.
 They released a board called the 'Pi Pico', which includes this microcontroller in January of 2021.

-The boards are designed for low cost (around around €5) and mass production.
+The boards are designed for low cost (around around €5 each) and mass production.

 It's possible to program the Pico with C and MicroPython (a version of Python language, optimized to run on a microcontroller).

-The market for these boards seems to be education, prototyping or el:wectronics hobbyists.
+The market for these boards seems to be education, prototyping and electronics hobbyists.

-I've had a Pico for a couple of months, and using online instructions I have make the following accessories.
+I've had a Pico for a couple of months, and using online instructions I've made the following accessories...

 1. VGA Interface